cfpb/source-code-policy/policy.md

 ## Exceptions

-The only conditions where code shall not be released in the open are:
+The only conditions where code shall not be developed and released in the open are:

 * The U.S. Government does not have the rights to reproduce and release the item.